 Nutrition

-This information is provided as a courtesy and is an ESTIMATE only.
-Varying factors such as product types or brands purchased can change the nutritional information in any given recipe.
+This information is provided as a courtesy and is only an estimate.
+Nutritional values may vary depending on factors such as product types and brands used.

-Jennifer
+Jennifer says

 This was truly delicious and unique.
 I loved the sautéed chickpeas.
 I used fresh parsley, but didn’t have fresh rosemary, thyme and oregano - dried was fine, I sautéed them along with the garlic and parsley.
 I added a few canned diced tomatoes.
 I look forward to making this again!

-Nisha Melvani
+Nisha Melvani says

 I'm so glad you like the recipe.
 Dried herbs are perfectly fine to use.
 Have a great day.

-Emily Gengler
+Emily Gengler says

 So delicious ❤ satisfying while still being light.
 This recipe introduced me to growing herbs!
 They go together beautifully in this, and I love how they shine as a main feature.

-Nisha Melvani
+Nisha Melvani says

 Hi Emily, Thank you so much for leaving a comment.
 I'm so happy you enjoyed all the herbs.
 Have a great day.

-Siobhan Haber
+Siobhan Haber says

 this is a great weeknight pantry dinner - easy, fast and tasty!

-cookingforpeanuts
+cookingforpeanuts says

 Yes, it's a quick one.
 Enjoy!